How to Gain Jaw Pain Relief with Professional Treatment

 What lifestyle changes are needed to reduce jaw pain?

 Avoid sugar and simple carbohydrates that cause inflammation.
-Avoid caffeine that cause headaches and sleep disorders.
+Avoid caffeine that causes headaches and sleep disorders.
 Avoid tough chewy foods; cut foods into small bites.
 Do not chew gum!

 5. Strain reduced to jaw: Avoid muscle tensing habits that put strain on the muscle and joints.
 Never touch your upper and lower teeth together except during eating.
 Use reminders such as stickers or timers.
 If jaw pain or oral habits are noticed, replace negative habits with positive habits.